We are here to help

 The ABPI Exam Award is an opportunity for the highest achieving Exam candidates to be recognised at the highest level.
 The candidates who completed the Level 3 Diploma exam, or the ABPI Advanced Professional Programme for Representatives in 2021, are considered for the 2021 award.
 This is an annual award.

-The exam award criteria below, was developed with input from the ABPI Exam Steering Group, and ratified with the independent Exam Governance Committee:
+The exam award criteria below, was developed with input from the ABPI Exam Project Team, and ratified with the independent Exam Governance Committee:

-· Must have achieved Distinction in the ABPI Diploma exam in the year in question.
+· Must have achieved Distinction in the ABPI Diploma/Advanced Programme exam in the year in question.
 The date the last set of exams were taken will determine the appropriate year.

 · If more than 5 people achieve Distinction in the year, the 5 exam candidates with the highest overall marks will be considered for the award.

 · The winner must be employed by a pharmaceutical company in a customer-facing role at the time the award is being considered.

 We hope that this will provide an opportunity for candidates who have excelled in the exam to be recognised in the presence of their managers and other ABPI members and stakeholders.

 No. The company that the person works for provide final signatory training, there is no recognised exam for this role.
 The requirements for this role are set out in Clause 8 of the Code of Practice.